Overview of Marfan Syndrome

 Symptoms of Marfan Syndrome

-• Arms, legs, fingers, and toes that are much longer in relation to the rest of the body.
+• Arms, legs, fingers, and toes that are longer in relation to the rest of the body.

 • Curvature of the spine.